st-tech/gatling-commander/docs/quickstart-guide.md

 ## Record load test results
 The load test results are recorded in Google Sheets specified in `config.yaml`.
-The sheets for recording are created by zozo-mlops-loadtest-cli and are in the format of `services[].name` + `date at runtime` in `config.yaml`. (e.g. `sample-service-20231113`)
+The sheets for recording are created by Gatling Commander and are in the format of `services[].name` + `date at runtime` in `config.yaml`. (e.g. `sample-service-20231113`)

 If there is load test run with same service name and same date, the results will be recorded to the same sheet.
 In that case, the results will be appended to the bottom row.

 ## Interruput running load test
-You can interruput the load test run by terminating the running zozo-mlops-loadtest-cli process with `ctrl + c`.
+You can interruput the load test run by terminating the running Gatling Commander process with `ctrl + c`.
 Upon interruption, the running Gatling object will be deleted immediately.

 ## Notify load test finish